We are a group of normal people who love and

 best to explain what's going on.

 Our morning service starts at 10.30am.
-On some
+We use a

-We also have times of prayer, Bible readings and a
+group.
+We also have times of prayer, Bible readings

 Children are present at the start of the service,